Hopobcn/FWI/README.md

     #if defined(_OPENACC)
     #pragma acc <---etc-->
     #elif defined(_OPENMP)
-    #pragma omp for
+    #pragma omp for <--etc-->
     #endif
     ```
     This way you can recompile your application enabling/disabling this new functionality without breaking the previous implementation (seq/openmp).

 3. **Test your OpenACC implementation**

-    The serial implementation comes with a set of tests that check the correct execution of some parts of the program:
+    The serial implementation comes with a set of tests that checks the correct execution of some parts of the program:
     ```bash
     make utest
     ```